busterbenson/buster-wiki/content/pieces/2018-12-31-history-of-my-beliefs.md

 thoughts 			 = true
 +++

-A short history of how my beliefs have moved over the years.
+A short history of how my <mark><a href="/beliefs">beliefs</a></mark> have moved over the years.
 You can find every change to every belief between 2012 and 2019 in this [changelog](https://github.com/busterbenson/public/commits/master).

 #### [2012](https://github.com/busterbenson/public/blob/master/book-of-beliefs-2012.md)